narenratan/jird/docs/source/interactive_mode_tutorial.rst

 Various sharp fourth chords
 ---------------------------
-Chords with a major third and sharp fourth, like CEF#, sound dreamy.
+Chords with a major third and sharp fourth, like CEF#, can sound 'dreamy'.
 In just intonation there are various chords with this sort of sound.
 Let's try some out!

 The interpreter can be started by running